Aki78/ReaktorTrain/readme.md

 The endpoints in flask are:

     fetch_recent_naughty_pilots: This endpoint allows users to retrieve a list of pilots who have violated regulations in the past 10 minutes.
-    insert_recent_naughty_pilots: This function stores information about pilots who have violated regulations in a MySQL database.

 ## Possible Issues